 How Long is Cold Brew Good For

-The question of "how long is cold brew good for" seems to keep popping up.
-It turns out that properly stored cold brew can be consumed up to two weeks after it was prepared, if kept in a refrigerator, in an air tight container.
+To know how long cold brew is good for, it comes down to storage.
+It turns out that properly stored cold brew can be consumed up to two weeks after it was prepared, if kept in a refrigerator, and in an air tight container.
 Some places offer canned cold brew which may be good for much longer.
-Keeping the two week storage time in mind, we recommend trusting your taste buds if the coffee doesn't taste right before the two weeks has passed.
+Keeping the two week storage time in mind, we recommend trusting your taste buds.

 Quicker Extraction Time